Chapter 110 – Requirements for Water Withdrawal Registration & Reporting

 In accordance with 78a.69 (e)(3), all operators with an active Water Management Plan (WMP) must submit

 daily water use values on a quarterly basis for all sources.
-In order to allow for greater flexibility in reporting, operators may also report daily uses values on a monthly basis.
+To allow for greater flexibility in reporting, operators may also report daily uses values on a monthly basis.
 In-stream flow measurements will also need to be reported if passby conditions are required under the WMP.
 The new daily reporting requirement is for water obtained from sources beginning January 1, 2017.
 Operators with WMPs located within the Susquehanna River basin are required to meet this new reporting requirement.
 The option to upload values from a file template has been added to the new report screen.
 The file template and Instructions are provided within the application.

 To access the